shayzluf/plurality-hebrew/src/site/chapterversions/chapter_03/english.md

 translations:
   {
     plurality: 'Chapter III',
-    subtitle: 'Living in a Prural World',
+    subtitle: 'Living in a Plural World',
     authorsLead: 'By Audrey Tang, E. Glen Weyl and the Plurality Community',
     translatorsLead: 'Translated by:',
     return: 'return',